gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 Tukey HSD multiple comparisons run on our explanatory variable^[In more complex models, this code can be used to create pair-wise comparisons on one of many explanatory variables.].
 Once we obtain the intervals using the ``confint`` function or using ``plot`` applied to the stored results, we can use them to test $H_0: \mu_j = \mu_{j'} \text{ vs } H_A: \mu_j \ne \mu_{j'}$ by assessing whether 0 is in the confidence interval for each pair.
-If 0 is in the interval, then there is weak evidence against the null hypothesis for that pair, so we not detect a difference in that pair and not conclude that there is a difference.
+If 0 is in the interval, then there is weak evidence against the null hypothesis for that pair, so we do not detect a difference in that pair and do not conclude that there is a difference.
 If 0 is not in the interval, then we have strong evidence against $H_0$ for that pair, detect a difference, and conclude that there is a difference in that pair *at the specified family-wise significance level*.
 You will see a switch to using the word "detection" to describe null hypotheses that we find strong evidence against as it